jpgpa/loading_skeleton_widget/README.md

 ![another_loading_animated_skeleton](https://media.giphy.com/media/AzsZwdKfnDBrMXZUn0/giphy.gif) ![loading_skeleton_with_header](https://media.giphy.com/media/QK5uaTQTClFz08VlJO/giphy.gif)

-You should take note that if you want to pass a **List<Color>** as a parameter to get your own customize color set, you need to pass an **list with size > 1** to get this working!
-If you don't pass any list<Color> as a parameter the widget will use the default colors (0x1F000000, 0x42000000, 0x1F000000) in this respective order.
+If you're setting your own colors make sure to pass a list with **size > 1** or you will get an error.

 The animation duration is set in milliseconds so if you want 2s you should use 2000 as value.
-By default and if you omit this parameter, the animation will have a duration of 3000 milliseconds.
+By default the widget use 3000 milliseconds.

 You can also wrap your **loading skeleton** widget with another widget.
 So you can be creative with this.